-- 100. This disclosure partially addresses the requirements of Article 22 of the CSDDD, which requires 'the transition plan for climate change mitigation ... [to] contain (d) a description of the role of the administrative, management and supervisory bodies ...'. - 101.
-Disclosures of GOV-1 can also be used to disclose information on the role of administrative, management and supervisory bodies with regard to the transition plan for climate change mitigation.
-Undertakings are required to report such information under the CSDDD.
-In other words, once an undertaking is subject to the CSDDD, it will disclose paragraph (d) of Article 22 of the CSDDD in ESRS 2 GOV-1, GOV-2 and GOV-3, which in turn will inform the disclosure under E1-1 16(i) (please see Section 4.1.2).
+- 49:101.
+This disclosure partially addresses the requirements of Article 22 of the CSDDD, which requires 'the transition plan for climate change mitigation (...) shall ... [to] contain (d) a description of the role of the administrative, management and supervisory bodies (...)....'. - 50:102.
+Disclosures of GOV-1 can also be used to disclose information on the role of the administrative, management and supervisory bodies with regard to the transition plan for climate change mitigation. -Undertakings are required to report such information under the CSDDD.
+In other words, once an undertaking is subject to the CSDDD, it will disclose paragraph (d) of Article 22 of the CSDDD; in ESRS 2 GOV-1, GOV-2 and GOV-3 and, which in turn will inform the disclosure under E1-1 16-(i) (please see sectionSection 4.1.2).
+[To be developed and adjusted based on information provided by DG Just].

 3.7.3.
-Explaining progress in implementing the climate transition plan - E1-1 16(j)
+Explaining progress in implementing the climate transition plan [-E1-1 16-(j)])